ajit77shinde/puppeteer-demo/README.md

-# puppeteer-demo
+# Puppeteer Demo
 Price scraping is the process of using bots for illegal competitive price monitoring and tracking other valuable information related to pricing intelligence from e-commerce and travel sites.

-## Rentomojo website scraping details
+## Website scraping details

 ###### Categories:
-packages
+- packages
-furniture
+- furniture
-Appliances
+- Appliances
-Electronics
+- Electronics
-Fitness
+- Fitness
-EFH essiencials
+- WFH essiencials

-###### api calls
+###### Api calls
-get the categegories
+- get the categegories
-get the details og categories
+- get the details og categories
-get the specific categories
+- get the specific categories
-login
+- login